JJDeakins1/takeya-edge-tag/readme.md

 ### Purchase Event

-Add the code below to the page template where `fbq('track', 'Purchase');` is used.
+Add the code below to the site template.
 The `value` and `currency` should be dynamically populated using the dataLayer.

 ```javascript
 edgetag('tag', 'Purchase', { value: 10.0, currency: 'USD' })